danshock-work/pets-and-owners/README.md

 ## Testing flow

+## Day 1

 ### 1. Unit testing models

 Unit tests for the models have already been written for you - they will involve interacting with the `fs` library's methods in order to create, read, delete or update the local data which serves as a "database".
-In these tests the functionality of `fs` is being mocked so instead of making an actual to call to something that performs disk I/O we are instead using a mocked version that provides a mocked implementation with some expected outcome that we would expect from the actual `fs` library.
+In these tests the functionality of `fs` is being **faked** so instead of making an actual to call to something that performs disk I/O we are instead using a mocked version that provides a **faked** implementation with some expected outcome that we would expect from the actual `fs` library.

-The core of the mock implementation of `fs` has been abstracted into `models/test.utils.js`: this logic is more complex but is there to emulate the behaviour of `fs` you are interacting with the `fs` API yourself.
+The core of the mock implementation of `fs` has been abstracted into `./test.utils.js`: this logic is more complex but is there to emulate the behaviour of `fs` you are interacting with the `fs` API yourself.

-You can test the models specifically by running the command `npm test models` once you have installed `jest` as a `devDependency`.
+You can test the models specifically by running the command `npm test models/pets.test.js`, for example, once you have installed `jest` as a `devDependency`.

 ### 2. Unit testing controller middleware

-Unit tests for the controller middleware have not been provided - you **must** write these first when implementing the controller functionality.
+Unit tests for the controller middleware have also been provided.
 When implementing the controller functionality you must demonstrate the following behaviour is taking place:

-- is the controller speaking to (invoking) the correct model
-- is the controller setting the correct headers on the response object
+- the controller is setting the correct headers on the response object
-- is the controller putting the correct data on the response body
+- the controller is putting the correct data on the response body

+## Day 2

 ### 3. Integration testing

-We need to test the actual API endpoint by proving the correct data comes back from the API via the correct interaction with the controllers and the models.
-There should be no mocking in this test as we are demonstrating that these two units of our application are successfully interacting with each other and a client makes a request to our API.
+We need to test the actual API endpoint by demonstrating the correct data comes back from the API.
+There should be no mocking in this test as we are demonstrating that these two units of our application are successfully interacting with each other when a client makes a request to our API.

+## Here are the endpoints ...

+#### - GET an owner using their id

+- end-point url : `/api/owners/:owner_id`
+- method : `GET`

+##### Day 1

+1. Unit test the controller - `getOwnerByID()`, use `./controllers/owners.test.js`

+2. Unit test the model - `fetchOwnerByID()`, use `./models/owners.test.js`

+##### Day 2

+3. Integration test the end-point - ensure the controller and model are interacting correctly, use `./server/server.test.js`

 #### - GET all owners

 - end-point url : `/api/owners`
 - method : `GET`

+##### Day 1

-1. Unit test the model - `fetchAllOwners()`, use `./models/pets.test.js` (tests are already written for you)
+1. Unit test the controller - `getOwners()`, use `./controllers/owners.test.js`

-2. Unit test the controller - `getOwners()`, use `./models/owners.test.js`
+2. Unit test the model - `fetchAllOwners()`, use `./models/owners.test.js`

+##### Day 2

-3. Integration test the end-point - ensure the controller and model are interacting correctly, use `./server.test.js`
+3. Integration test the end-point - ensure the controller and model are interacting correctly, use `./server/server.test.js`

 Follow the same design flow when implementing the following end-points:

-#### - GET an owner using their id

-- end-point url : `/api/owners/:owner_id`
-- method : `GET`

 #### - GET a pet using their id